Chargers vs. Patriots prediction, odds: 2026 Wild Card Weekend NFL picks by proven model

 Veteran quarterback Justin Herbert leads the Los Angeles offense.
 In 16 games this season, he completed 66.4% of his passes for 3,727 yards and 26 touchdowns with 13 interceptions and a 94.1 rating.
 He also rushed 83 times for 498 yards and two touchdowns.
 In a 34-17 win at Dallas on Dec.
 21, he completed 23 of 29 passes for 300 yards and two scores.

 Among his top targets is second-year veteran Ladd McConkey.
 In 16 games this season, he caught 66 passes for 789 yards (12.0 average) and six touchdowns.
 He had eight explosive plays of 20 yards or more, including a long of 58, with 310 yards after the catch and 35 first-down conversions.
 In the win at Dallas, he caught four passes for 43 yards and a score.
+McConkey also had a highly impressive postseason debut last year, posting a 9-197-1 stat line in his lone game.
 See which team to back at SportsLine.

 How to make Chargers vs. Patriots picks